AtomicYakuza/AuroraTracker/README.md

 2. The main.py script:
     - Initialises the program.
     - Displays results in a user-friendly format.
+3. The Locator class in locatorClass.py:
+    - Uses the 'ipinfo.io' API to determine the user's current location.
+    - Returns latitude, longitude and city where the user is - not exact location but close enough

 #### 📂 File Structure
 ```